lauritzh/md-report-generator/README.md

 conclusion.md		introduction.md		scope.md		technical-details.md
 ```

 To add a new finding, copy an example file from `findings/` and adjust its contents.
-Each file contains basic meta data as HTML comment (YAML fromat) followed by the main contents of the finding:
+Each file contains basic meta data as HTML comment (YAML format) followed by the main contents of the finding:
 ```html
 <!--
 title: Example Vuln